kristjanv001/image-scroller/README.md

 ## 📝 Todo

-- [ ] Animations can be tweaked a bit for better easthetics
+- [ ] Animations can be tweaked a bit for better aesthetics
-- [ ] Create backend to serve images from a CDN
+- [ ] Create a backend to serve images from a CDN
 - [ ] Switch to NgOptimizedImage
 - [ ] Infinite scroll (fetch images in chunks)
 - [ ] Virtual scroll?